Installation¶

 NAME STATUS VOLUME CAPACITY ACCESS MODES STORAGECLASS AGE

-Check the volume status — it should reach Synced with 2 active devices:
+Check the volume status — it should reach Synced with READY showing 2/2:

 Check the partitions are on different nodes: